 Databases are organized collections of related information or data.
 The collections usually cover a specific field of study such as history, biology, or music.
-Most online library databases consist of written works published in journals, magazines, or newspapers.
-Some databases consist of data, images or specialized information such as government documents.
+Most online library databases consist of written works published in journals, magazines, or newspapers but others consist of data, images or specialized information such as government documents.

-You should look in a library database if you are:
+You should use a library database if you are:

-On the free web, you can find up to the minute information from ranging from celebrity gossip, to tornados touching down, as well as satire or spam.
-Lacking a formal review process, people can publish literally anything, without having to tell you what is fiction, and what is real.
-When it comes to trusted factual sources, historical information is often not free.
-Library databases may contain both older and current information, such as the JSTOR database that goes back in time to the first issue of every participating journal.
+On the free web, you can find current information from ranging from celebrity gossip to satire and opinion.
+But when it comes to trusted factual sources, historical information is often not free.
+Databases such JSTOR may contain both older and current information; publications may go back to the first issue of journal.

 For many people, searching the Internet is the first step for conducting any research.
 But the Internet can quickly overwhelm you with a flood of information.
 And there is no screening for reliability.